Books and resources to prepare kids for worldschooling, or any family travels

 What is the best school in the world?
 Ask a worldschooler and they’ll answer “the whole world is a school!”

 Many families, including ours, are choosing family travel to give our kids the best education we can provide.
 Whether as dedicated worldschoolers, travelling long-term around the globe, or by including travel experiences among school and other commitments, there have never been so many children benefitting from the rich learning that travelling naturally imparts.

 Here we want to give you an idea of the best books and resources that have helped us prepare for travelling long-term with kids.
 Before we left for our first worldschooling adventure in 2017, we sought out stories and child-friendly information that would help Dante and Allegra to get a good sense of our earth and all of its inhabitants.
-Below are their favourites: we didn’t list any that they didn’t enjoy or find very helpful.
-I have included quotes from my children within the post too, so you know what they actually think!
+Below are their favourites: we didn’t list any that they didn’t enjoy or find helpful.
+I’ve included quotes from my children within the post too, so you know what they actually think!

 I also asked some other travelling families what they have loved to prepare for their travels, so this post covers even more resources for you.
-It has great suggestions for older age groups too, thanks to wonderful submissions from well-travelled teenager Ajay.
+It has great suggestions for older age groups too, thanks to wonderful submissions from well-travelled teenager Leo.
 However you’re travelling, and whether you’re heading for some outdoor adventures or staying in the middle of a huge city, there are ideas here that we know your kids will benefit from.

 We’ve split our recommendations into approximate age ranges, but of course you know your kids best!
 Many of these resources are appropriate for all age groups.